adamsilver/fdpb/02-a-checkout-flow.md

 ### Autofill

 Most modern browsers can automatically fill in form fields, by way of the `autocomplete` attribute.
 When the user focuses a particular field, the browser checks if it has that information stored - if it does, the user can select it without having to type.

-Additionally, since iOS 8, the Safari browser lets users scan their card using the iPhone's camera - it uses the same mechanism to automatically fill out those fields.
+Since iOS 8, the Safari browser lets users scan their card using the iPhone's camera - it uses the same mechanism to automatically fill out those fields.

-Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos - two very helpful usability improvements on a form that has the highest drop-off rates in e-commerce.
+Not only does this drastically reduce the amount of effort to complete the form, but it also negates the chance of typos - two very helpful improvements to a form that has the highest drop-off rates in e-commerce.

 As mentioned earlier, autofill is enabled with the `autocomplete` attribute.
-Most modern browsers support, but for those that don't some older browsers offer similar functionality by using the `name` attribute instead.
+Most modern browsers support it, but for those that don't some older browsers offer similar functionality by using the `name` attribute instead.
 For the widest support, you should specify the correct values for both attributes as shown below.

 ```HTML
 <div class="field">